Dimensionality Reduction: PCA and NMF

 - So far we’ve largely concentrated on cases in which we have relatively large numbers of measurements for a few variables

-- This is frequently refered to as \(n > p\)
+- This is frequently referred to as \(n > p\)

 - Many observations and many variables